bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 external knowledge you have about the system.

-You can replot the data and the fit using the most recent values for the fitted parameters by clicking “Plot” in the actions list.
+You can replot the data and the fit using the most recent values for the fitted parameters by clicking :quoted:`Plot` in the actions list.

-You can save the text from the fit results box to a file by clicking “Write a report” in the actions list.
+You can save the text from the fit results box to a file by clicking :quoted:`Write a report` in the actions list.
 This writes a column data file with the fit results as the header information.
 The columns in the file are x-axis (either energy or k), the data, the best fit, the residual, and each of the weighted components.

-You can make a data group out of the linear combination by clicking “Make fit group” in the actions list or out of the residual by clicking “Make difference group” in the actions list.
+You can make a data group out of the linear combination by clicking :quoted:`Make fit group` in the actions list or out of the residual by clicking :quoted:`Make difference group` in the actions list.
 This will allow you to plot and manipulate the fit or difference after leaving the linear combination tool.
 The data group containing the fit result will be treated as normal data that can have a background removed or be Fourier transformed.
 When you save a fit using the derivative spectra, the fit group will be saved as a normal μ(E) spectrum.

-“Reset” in the actions list returns almost everything in the tool back to its original state.
+:quoted:`Reset` in the actions list returns almost everything in the tool back to its original state.

 If you need more than four standards, the number of standards as well as